-- Council receives the Draft Emission Reduction Plan attached to the Ordinary Council Agenda of 18 December 2018; - 2.
-The draft Emission Reduction Plan be advertised for a period of 6 weeks in January 2019 via the Town's Facebook page, "Your Say Bassendean" website and the Eastern Reporter inviting community feedback; - 3.
-Estimated costs be obtained for each of the projects and list funds in the draft 2018/2019 Budget, along with the estimated percentage reduction in carbon reduction; and - 4.
+- 1. Council receives the Draft Emission Reduction Plan attached to the Ordinary Council agenda of 11 December 2018; - 2.
+The draft Emission Reduction Plan be advertised for a period of 6 weeks in January 2019 via the Town's Facebook page, "Your Say Bassendean" website and the Eastern Reporter inviting community feedback; and - 3.
 The community feedback provided will be reviewed and presented to Council for consideration.